21 weird things Italians do that no one warns you about

 Italians usually have a cappuccino for breakfast, not later in the day.
 If you want coffee after lunch, try ordering an espresso instead.

-In Italy, people only drink chamomile tea when they don’t feel well.
+In Italy, people drink chamomile tea only when they are not feeling well.
 And if you order one, they will ask how you feel.
 Thus, Chamomile’s for sickness only.

 Meals are important in Italy, and people prefer to sit down and take their time eating.

-Wet hair and the cold air can make you sick, so make sure to dry your hair before leaving the house.
+Wet hair and the cold air can make you sick, so dry your hair before leaving the house.

 Do you want to avoid people staring at you?
 No ketchup or pineapple on pasta or pizza.

-After you finish your meal you may be waiting for the bill.
-But waiters won’t bring it to you automatically because it’s seen as rude.
-Eating is an important part of Italian culture and people like to savor their meals without being interrupted.
+After you finish your meal, you may be waiting for the bill.
+But it won’t be brought to you automatically because it’s considered rude.
+Eating is a core part of Italian culture.
+People like to savor their meals without interruptions.

-It is used to wash different parts of the body after going to the toilet.
+People use it to wash different body parts after using the toilet.

 Put the money on a tray near the cash register instead.
 In Italy, people usually pay with cash, and not everyone expects a tip.

-Physical affection, like hugging and kissing the cheek, is popular among Italians.
-This is common even among men.
+Physical affection (hugging and kissing the cheek) is popular among Italians (even among men).

 13. Quick espresso

-When it comes to coffee, Italians take their espresso quickly and usually don’t sit down to enjoy it.
+Italians take their coffee espresso quickly and usually don’t sit down to enjoy it.

 Yeah, I also agree with what you are thinking.
-Why do they do that?
+Why do that?
 The skin has most of the nutrients.

 15. Phone greetings